XML Io Dsl

 </camel>

-route is referring to greeter
+A my-route route is referring to

-bean which is defined using Spring <bean>
+greeter bean which is defined

 element.